 It doesn’t matter how good your memory is, making a grocery list will help deter you from buying things you don’t need and help you remember what you DO need (ex: when you are distracted after running into your friend at the store).
 I have a policy that “if it isn't on the list, I don't buy it.”

-By the way, that’s a great tip for when you have kids with you!
-I tell my boys that if that treat they want isn’t on the list then I’m not buying it (there are very occasional times when I let them get a treat not on our list).
-Then we go through the process of checking the list to see if it’s on there.
+Parent Pro Tip: I tell my boys that if that treat they want isn't on the list then I'm not buying it (there are very occasional times when I let them get a treat not on our list).
+Then we go through the process of checking the list to see if it's on there.
 They usually try to convince me to buy it anyway but I stick to my list line.

 2) Pre-cut or pre-packaged food will cost you extra